Savage 2: A Tortured Soul: Gameplay

 On each team, there is one Commander player, who sees the game from a top-down RTS perspective.
 The Commander can issue orders to the action players, draw on the mini-map, cast spells on both teams' action players, and build structures for the team.
 The Commander player may choose to step down and become an action player or they can be impeached via team vote.
 If a team has no Commander, the team's builder units unlock the ability to build instead until another player fills the role.
 Different structures act as spawn points, Gold mines, technology buildings which unlock more units, abilities, and items for the action players, or defensive towers that automatically attack enemies in range or support nearby structures.
 Buildings require Team Gold to be built and repaired, which can either be extracted from Gold nodes across the map by constructing Gold mines on them, or donated by the action players.
 Normal buildings may be attacked and destroyed by action players, though the loss of these is normally only a setback whereas the destruction of the command center results in the loss of the match.

 Aside from the Commander and normal action players, there are "officers", action players who are the leaders of "squads" of other action players.
 A team may have several squads depending on the number of players in the match.
 Squad officers have improved statistics, and also offer some of those bonuses to any squadmates within a certain range.
 The squad officer may also issue orders to their squad, much like the Commander can to the whole team.
 Finally, squad officers are uniquely able to place small, fragile, and time-limited portals that can only be used by the squad as a temporary forward spawn.

 Tying into Gold, the game also features an "Upkeep" system.
 At timed intervals, Gold extracted from captured Gold mines is added to the Team Gold pool for use in building and structure repairs.
 Upkeep is met if a team has at least one Gold mine whose Gold isn't yet depleted.
-If a team has no captured and working Gold mine when the Upkeep interval resets, the team is put into an "Upkeep Not Met" state.
-Beyond the lack of steady Team Gold income, a team's buildings are also rendered more vulnerable to damage and are not protected by support structures until another Gold mine is procured and the state is lifted.
+After the 8-minute mark, if a team has no captured and working Gold mine when the Upkeep interval resets then they are put into an "Upkeep Not Met" state.
+Beyond the lack of steady Team Gold income, a team's buildings are also susceptible to greater damage and are not protected by support structures until another Gold mine is procured and the state is lifted.
 If both teams have not met Upkeep for a set amount of intervals, usually due to all Gold nodes on a map being depleted, the match then enters a "Sudden Death" state where all buildings take considerably increased damage and repairing is disabled.